-Intensive A1 is the starting phase of the German language, with 20 lessons per week, plus assignments, students will feel no pressure but enjoy our way of teaching.
+Intensive A1 is the starting phase of the German language, with 12 classes per week, plus assignments, students will feel no pressure but enjoy our way of teaching.
 Within 45 days, you will adapt really well to the language and A1 certification for the German language is not far from you.
 With highly qualified and professional teachers, you will find no difficulty learning basic German in no time.
 Though A1 is the most basic level, our experienced teachers will guide you thoroughly to make you understand in detail.
 Our classes are held in German from the get-go, so, you will learn very quickly and smartly.

 A is the first letter in the English Alphabet, and although this is just a single letter, it can mean either beginning or reaching the top.
 In terms of Language Levels, A signifies the start.